 My friend sat back in his chair, folded his arms, and nodded in approval as if to signal the end of the conversation.

-I know there’s a tendency for married people to label single adults as “selfish,” and I agree that we have to proceed with caution, but let’s just bask in the glow of our singleness for a second.
-If I could’ve listed these things for my married friends I would have, but then I didn’t want them to envy my singleness too much.
+I know there’s a tendency for married people to label single adults as “selfish,” and I agree that we have to proceed with caution here, but let’s just bask in the glow of our singleness for a second.
+If I could’ve listed these things for my married friends at the time of the aforementioned conversation, I would have but then I didn’t want them to envy my singleness too much.
 Instead, I’m choosing to take the passive-aggressive route and write a blog post.